rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 localhost the server makes sure no one can connect to it from outside the local machine.

-If you're running your MySQL server on a different machine from your application you'll want to bind to a remotely-accessible address instead of localhost.
+If you're running your MariaDB server on a different machine from your application you'll want to bind to a remotely-accessible address instead of localhost.
 Change the bind-address setting to match your public IP address (or, better, a backend IP address on a network that fewer